 I simply love this story from the gospel of Luke, we have heard of how Jesus has been growing in popularity and how he has been accepted in a variety of other synagogues, and now finally he returns home to his birthplace in Nazareth and goes to the synagogue as was his custom.

-Returning home and to take up a leading and significant role in your former church is always a demanding task.
+Returning home to take up a leading and significant role in your former church is always a demanding task.
 At first glance it may seem like a good idea and an opportunity to become reacquainted with many old friends, and of course that remains true.
-I remember after I was ordained the parish priest from my old church always said he would invite me back in order to preach but sadly that never happened.
+I remember after I was ordained the parish priest from my old church always said he would invite me back in order to preach, but sadly that never happened.
 The only time I have been back in an official capacity was to take my late Aunt’s funeral.

-I recall how on that occasion i felt a little uncomfortable.
+I recall how on that occasion I felt a little uncomfortable.
 I was surrounded by my family most of whom have no interest in the church at all.
-I tool my place and led the worship nd then came the time for me to speak.
+I took my place and led the worship and then came the time for me to speak.
 Now my Aunt was very special to me but her later years after the loss of her husband were to be spent in a secure home environment as she was to suffer from dementia and was unable to recognise anyone for many years.
-Her family lived in Wales and hardly ever visited and so I spoke about the Aunt that I had spent a lot of time with with a heavy emphasis on personal aspects of the life that she and her husband had shared with me and with my wife.
-Indeed even mentioning how I still have the crucifix she bought for me at the point of my ordination, and how it was from their home that my wife was to spend the evening before our marriage and was to be given away by her husband wilf.
+Her family lived in Wales and hardly ever visited and so I spoke about the Aunt that I had spent a lot of time with placing a heavy emphasis on personal aspects of the life that she and her husband had shared with me and with my wife.
+Indeed, even mentioning how I still have the crucifix she bought for me at the point of my ordination, and how it was from their home that my wife was to spend the evening before our marriage and was to be given away by my Uncle Wilf.

-Afterwards the family approached me and thanked me but I was deeply saddened by the fact that they all expressed so much wonderment about the things that I had said never realising for a moment how close we had become.
+Afterwards the family approached me and thanked me, but I was deeply saddened by the fact that they all expressed so much wonderment about the things that I had said never realising for a moment how close we had become, or of the earlier influences that she had made on my life.